 |Understanding of basic concepts and processes in atomic nuclei.
 Quantitative description of these processes with the aid of corresponding physical models and mathematical tools.
 Reading of expert text in nuclear physics with full competence.
 Comprehensive knowledge on nuclear structure, binding energy, radioactivity and physical properties of ionizing radiation.|

 prof. Ing.
-Márius Pavlovič, PhD. (lecturer, person responsible for course) - slovak, english
+Márius Pavlovič, PhD. (instructor, lecturer, person responsible for course) - slovak, english

 Ing.
 Katarína Sedlačková, PhD. (instructor)

 Ing.
 Branislav Stríbrnský (instructor)